lordelogos/portfolio-v1/README.md

 # portfolio-v1
 My 1st portfolio
-a collection of a few projects
+a collection of my best projects